 These little tarts are a taste sensation.
 Just bite into that delicious softness and taste the tang of the jam with the sweet crispy meringue.
 Combine that with a pastry so light that it literally melts in your mouth and you’ll be reaching for another one before you’ve swallowed the first!

-The traditional recipes calls for smooth apricot jam, but you can use any jam you have to hand in the kitchen.
-I’ve used strawberry jam for mine, but the choice is up to you.
+The traditional recipes call for smooth apricot jam, but you can use any jam you have to hand in the kitchen.
+I've used strawberry jam for mine, but the choice is up to you.

-I’ve included a close up shot of the inside of the coconut meringue jam tarts so you can see for yourself how tempting they look.
+I've included a close-up shot of the inside of the coconut meringue jam tarts so you can see for yourself how tempting they look.
 Just look at the flakiness of that pastry!!!

 How do you make hertzoggies?